A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

 We note in our study that some MIP formulations of the relaxed BRP problems have superior computational performances.
 This observation inspires us to make use of those relaxations within an algorithmic framework to compute the original BRP.
 To this end, we present a study that develops an MIP relaxation based iterative procedure to derive exact BRP solutions.
 To the best of our knowledge, no similar algorithm design has been reported in the literature on the BRP.

-Let a \emph{direct blockage} be a blockage formed by two blocks piled in a way such that the lower priority one is directly on top of the higher priority one in the same stack.
-For the instance displayed in Figure \ref{figure: two_instances} (a) (see Section \ref{section_LB}), block 6 and block 1 form a direct blockage, but block 5 and block 1 do not.
-Unlike the original BRP that focuses on the relocation moves, the next problem, which is a relaxation to the BRP, considers the number of direct blockages.
-Recall that $L$ is a lower bound to the BRP, we define the new problem as follows.
+Let a \textit{direct blockage} be a blockage formed by two blocks piled in a way such that the lower prioritized one is directly on top of the higher prioritized one in the same stack.
+For the instance displayed in Figure \ref{figure: two_instances} (a) (see Section \ref{section_LB}), block 7 and block 2 form a direct blockage, but block 6 and block 2 do not.
+Unlike the original BRP that focuses on relocation moves, the next problem, which is a relaxation to the BRP, considers the number of direct blockages.
+Recalling that $L$ is a lower bound to the BRP, we define the new problem as follows.

-\begin{problem} Given an initial configuration $\mathbb{C}$ with $B$ blocks (of distinct priorities) piled on $S$ stacks with height limit $H$, and a crane that moves one block at a time and retrieves blocks from 1 to $B$ sequentially.
+\begin{problem} Given a configuration $\mathbb{C}$ with $B$ blocks (of distinct priorities) piled on $S$ stacks with height limit $H$, and a crane that moves one block at a time and retrieves blocks from 1 to $B$ sequentially.
 Determine a sequence of moves to retrieve all blocks in a way such that after its $L$ relocations (and all applicable retrieval moves), the sum of $L$ and the number of direct blockages in the resulting configuration is minimized. \end{problem}

 We next show that it is a relaxation to the original BRP.

 \begin{theorem} Problem \ref{prob_BRPR} is a relaxation of the BRP defined in Problem \ref{prob_BRP}. \end{theorem}